albertokabore/datafun-05-SQL/README.md

 Albert Kabore, May 28, 2024

 ## Overview
-## Project 5 integrates Python and SQL, focusing on database interactions using SQLite.
-This project introduces logging, a useful tool for debugging and monitoring projects, and involves creating and managing a database, building a schema, and performing various SQL operations, including queries with joins, filters, and aggregations.
+## This project focuses on database interactions using SQLite, combining the power of Python and SQL.
+It introduces logging as a useful tool for debugging and monitoring.
+The project involves creating and managing a database, building a schema, and performing various SQL operations, including queries with joins, filters, and aggregations.

 ## Objectives
 ## Create a Python script that demonstrates the ability to interact with a SQL database, including creating a database, defining a schema, and executing various SQL commands.
 Incorporate logging to document the process and provide user feedback.